dhatchina98/Notes/C++/Cpp_concepts/copy_constructor.md

 ```

 ## Note :
-- copy constructor is not same as assignment operation
+- copy constructor is not same as copy assignment operation

 ```c++
 class BasicNumber